The New Bachelor Spin-Off Is The Weirdest One Yet

 They'll apparently be performing these challenges in front of some of the "biggest names" in the music business, so, you know, we probably won't have heard of them.
 But no shade!
 Because this whole show sounds like a delightful, chaotic way to kill time between The Bachelor and when The Bachelorette returns in May.

-The Bachelor: Listen To Your Heart premieres on April 13 at 8 p.m. on ABC.
+The Bachelor: Listen To Your Heart premieres on April 13 at 8 p.m. on the W Network.

 Advertisement